christianwach/civicrm-admin-utilities/README.md

 * In WordPress multisite, allows you to hide CiviCRM on sub-sites
 * Allows you to remove "administer CiviCRM" capabilities from sub-site administrators
 * Allows suppression of the "change of email" notification when a CiviCRM Contact's primary email is changed
+* Gives an overview of the relationships between Users and Contacts via the "Manage Users" screen

 ### CiviCRM Admin Theme